DragonsDom/website/services.md

-# Services
+# House Services

-To our friends and guests we offer / plan to offer the following services:
+To our friends and guests we offer / plan to offer the following House Services:

 - Secure Parking (subject to availability)
 - Temporary (1-2 nights) accomodation